iomega/spec2vec/README.rst

 ################################################################################
 spec2vec
 ################################################################################
-*Spec2vec* is a novel spectral similarity score inspired by a natural language processing algorithm -- Word2Vec.
-Where Word2Vec learns relationships between words in sentences, *spec2vec* does so for mass fragments and neutral losses in MS/MS spectra.
+**Spec2vec** is a novel spectral similarity score inspired by a natural language processing algorithm -- Word2Vec.
+Where Word2Vec learns relationships between words in sentences, **spec2vec** does so for mass fragments and neutral losses in MS/MS spectra.
 The spectral similarity score is based on spectral embeddings learnt from the fragmental relationships within a large set of spectral data.

+If you use **spec2vec** for your research, please cite the following references:

+F Huber, L Ridder, S Rogers, JJJ van der Hooft, "Spec2Vec: Improved mass spectral similarity scoring through learning of structural relationships", bioRxiv, https://doi.org/10.1101/2020.08.11.245928

+(and if you use **matchms** as well:
+F. Huber, S. Verhoeven, C. Meijer, H. Spreeuw, E. M. Villanueva Castilla, C. Geng, J.J.J. van der Hooft, S. Rogers, A. Belloum, F. Diblen, J.H.
+Spaaks, "matchms - processing and similarity evaluation of mass spectrometry data", bioRxiv, https://doi.org/10.1101/2020.08.06.239244 )

+Thanks!

 |